r4gus/keypass/README.md

 > INFO: All tests were conducted using passkey for Github.

+> [!IMPORTANT]
-> NOTE: Browsers running in sandboxed environments might not be able to communicate with the authenticator out of the box (e.g. when installing browsers with the Ubuntu App Center).
+> Browsers running in sandboxed environments might not be able to communicate with the authenticator out of the box (e.g. when installing browsers with the Ubuntu App Center).

 ## Features